-The Board has adopted a written mandate for the Audit and Risk Committee, which sets out the Audit and Risk Committee's responsibility for (among other things) reviewing the Company's financial statements and the Company's public disclosure documents containing financial information and reporting on such review to the Board, ensuring the Company's compliance with legal and regulatory requirements, overseeing qualifications, engagement, compensation, performance and independence of the

-Company's external auditors, and reviewing, evaluating and approving the internal control systems that are implemented and maintained by management.
+The Board has adopted a written mandate for the Audit and Risk Committee, which sets out the Audit and Risk Committee's responsibility for (among other things) reviewing the Company's financial statements and the Company's public disclosure documents containing financial information and reporting on such review to the Board, ensuring the Company's compliance with legal and regulatory requirements, overseeing qualifications, engagement, compensation, performance and independence of the Company's external auditors, and reviewing, evaluating and approving the internal control systems that are implemented and maintained by management.
 A copy of the Audit and Risk Committee Mandate is attached to this AIF as Appendix "D".

-Composition of the Audit & Risk Committee and Relevant Education and Experience
+Composition of the Audit and Risk Committee and Relevant Education and Experience

-The Audit & Risk Committee is comprised of Charles Boulanger, who serves as the chair of that committee, Gail Harding, Andrew Judson, and Kiren Singh (each of whom is considered to be an independent member of that committee) and all members are financially literate as defined in National Instrument 52-110 Audit Committees ("NI 52-110").
+The Audit and Risk Committee is comprised of Kiren Singh (who serves as the Chair), Charles Boulanger, Gail Harding, and Andrew Judson (each of whom is considered to be an independent member).
+All members are financially literate as defined in National Instrument 52-110 Audit Committees ("NI 52-110").
 According to NI 52-110, an individual is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the issuer's financial statements.
+In addition, Ms. Singh is an audit financial expert.
+An audit financial expert is any person who is a (i) chartered accountant, (ii) chartered professional accountant, (iii) current or former CFO of a public company or corporate controller of similar experience, (iv) current or former partner of an audit company, or (v) someone having similar meaningful audit experience.